ronrothjr/The-Spiral-of-Becoming/spiral-2.0.md

 * Institutional support
 * Shadow awareness

-The fact that it can be critiqued from every UU theological position might actually validate its universality \- it's not captured by any single theology.
+The fact that it can be critiqued from every theological position might actually validate its universality \- it's not captured by any single theology.
 But it also means it needs to be robust enough to withstand and integrate these critiques, not dismiss them.

 The real test: Can it help actual congregations with actual conflicts while honoring their theological diversity?
 The jury's still out.